 About two months before the expectant mother was to give birth to this child that we had been preparing for, our adoption started to fall apart.
 Ultimately in the end we had to make the decision to walk away.
 We prayed a lot and felt that for the best interest of everyone [including this unborn child] that we needed to respectfully walk away…

 About a month later I received a text message…the expectant mother had missed us tremendously and had made the decision that she did indeed wanted to place her child and if it wasn’t with us, it would be with another family.
 She needed that space.
 She needed to truly know if the decision to place was hers.
-So with a guarded heart, we moved forward with rekindling a relationship with her and moved forward with an adoption plan.
+So with a guarded heart, we moved forward with rekindling our relationship with her and moved forward with an adoption plan.
 This obviously was a scary place to be, but we remained faithful moving forward.
 Knowing that whatever God had in store, He had our backs–sincere faithfulness.

 On November 24, 2015 at 6:10pm, Samuel was born.
 And 3 days later, he was released into our care.